bauwenst/TkTkT/README.md

 A collection of Pythonic subword tokenisers and text preprocessing tools, with full backwards- *and* forwards-compatibility with HuggingFace `tokenizers`.

+Quick navigation:
+- <a href="#installation">Installation</a>
+- <a href="#features">Features</a>
+- <a href="#examples">Examples</a>
+- <a href="#architecture">Architecture</a>

 ## Features
 ### Supported tokenisers
 All subword tokenisers are defined under `tktkt.models`.
+Many of these can be instantiated without much background knowledge using the builders in `tktkt.builders`.
+Also, any HuggingFace tokeniser can be wrapped into a TkTkT tokeniser, and any TkTkT tokeniser can be wrapped into a HuggingFace tokeniser.

 Currently, the package implements:
 - Byte-pair encoding (BPE) tokenisers:
   - Classical BPE ([Sennrich et al., 2016](https://aclanthology.org/P16-1162/)), with added support for *n*-ary merges (byte-tuple encoding, BTE).
   - BPE-dropout ([Provilkov et al., 2020](https://aclanthology.org/2020.acl-main.170/))